justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 ## Impact/Business Value:

-Implementing this user friendly predictive model allows Maverik to plan effectively for all key areas of the business.
+Implementing this user friendly predictive model allows Maverik to plan effectively for all 4 pillars of business.
 This predictive model allows:

-- Finance to understand the estimates that should be occurring quarterly,
+- Finance: See which stores have the highest revenue growth opportunities.
-- Operations to meet the supply and demanded seen by each store based on predictive sales data
+- Operations: Anticipate the supply needed to match the demand of each store based on estimated sales data.
-- Marketing to know which stores to increase advertising to in the area to increase revenue thus increasing profit
+- Marketing: Know which stores to increase advertising to in the area to increase revenue thus increasing profit.
-- Management to see which stores may need more staffing based on having more sales (indicating there to be more need for service at the location).
+- Management: Report estimated earnings to shareholders and build the Maverick brand based on growth and performance.

 It is clear that this model has the ability to support each of the main functions of running a successful business such as Maverik.
 Using this model will allow for proper planning of each new store, while still seeing opportunities to increase revenue in stores, thus increasing total profit of Maverik.